Skip to main content

 Ticketing

-We encourage patrons requiring wheelchair positions call ahead to reserve.
+Wheelchair Positions: We encourage patrons requiring wheelchair positions to call ahead to reserve.
 The adjacent companion seat is also available to reserve.
-You can reach us at 604-683-3456 or email at [email protected].

-Accessible Tickets: We offer a limited number of discounted tickets to each film for folks who face financial barriers and may not be able to otherwise attend at film. $10 Accessible tickets are available on our website or at the Box Office while quantities last.
+Accessible Tickets: We offer a limited number of discounted tickets to each film for folks who face financial barriers and may not be able otherwise to attend a film.
+Discounted tickets are available on our website or at the Box Office while quantities last.

 Hearing Assistance